 Budget crisis steers NM legislative agenda

-There are 1 comment on the Deming Headlight story from 10 hrs ago, titled Budget crisis steers NM legislative agenda.
+There are 3 comments on the Deming Headlight story from Monday, titled Budget crisis steers NM legislative agenda.
 In it, Deming Headlight reports that:

 New Mexico lawmakers are confronting budget shortfalls, frustration over a weak economy, and concerns about violent crime and school performance as they convene for a 60-day session.
 Budget crisis steers NM legislative agenda SANTA FE, N.M. - New Mexico lawmakers are confronting budget shortfalls, frustration over a weak economy, and concerns about violent crime and school performance as they convene for a 60-day session.